wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 ### <a name="audit-automated"></a>Automated Audit

 The Accessibility Inspector can run an automated accessibility audit.
-It is a great tool to use especially if you're just starting out with accessibility.
-[This WWDC video](https://developer.apple.com/videos/play/wwdc2019/257/) gives a great introduction on how to use it and what it provides.
+It is a great tool to use especially if you're just starting with accessibility.
+[This WWDC video](https://developer.apple.com/videos/play/wwdc2019/257/) gives a great introduction about it.

 The automated audit does not cover everything in the [guidelines](#guidelines).
-We recommend that you use Accessibility Inspector as a complement.
+We recommend that you use the Accessibility Inspector to complement your auditing practice.

 ## <a name="further-reading"></a>Further Reading